BritishGeologicalSurvey/disolv/README.md

-# DiSolver.py
+# DISOLV.py

 The following is a brief description of the input/output structure.
 For a full description of the code see our paper: LINK.

 ## Installation

-DiSolver can be installed for Python 2.7 or Python 3 using pip:
+DISOLV can be installed for Python 2.7 or Python 3 using pip:

-    pip install disolver
+    pip install disolv

 ## Structure of input files